mert-devops/Gcloud-GKE-APP-Project/README.md

 	Example: -instances=vib-test1:australia-southeast1:postgresql6=tcp:5432" <br/>

-	For your convenience $PROJECT:$REGION:$INSTANCE value can be grabbd diretly from "SQLINSTANCE-CONNECTION-NAME.txt" <br/>
+	For your convenience $PROJECT:$REGION:$INSTANCE value can be grabbed directly from "SQLINSTANCE-CONNECTION-NAME.txt" <br/>

 11- Execute forth script name "4-buildndeploy.ps1" via  <br/>
 	`.\4-buildndeploy.ps1` <br/>

 	This script will build the app inside docker image  <br/>
 	Tag it as you've configured in projectconfig.json <br/>
-	Push the image to your project container registery <br/>
+	Push the image to your project container registry <br/>
 	Create a deployment to your kubernetes cluster via the techtestapp.yml configuration file you have update on last step. <br/>
 	Exposes this deployment via creating a service that listens on port 80 and forwards it to our pods port 80 <br/>